YankeeSoccerNut/BetterCashFlow/readme.md

 - [Neil Zhang](https://www.linkedin.com/in/chufengzhang/) - our other designer.
 Your storyboard "slideware" and clean aesthetic were inspirational.

 <b>A big thank you to [Allen Fang](https://github.com/AllenFang)<b>!
 Allen's bootstrap-react-table is at the core of this application.

+<b>And thanks to the folks at [ESnet](http://www.es.net) for making [react-timeseries-charts](http://software.es.net/react-timeseries-charts/).
+They helped make the responsive stacked-bar possible.